 - Baked Sweet Potatoes - The sauce from this recipe is amazing with the flavor of sweet potatoes.

-If you want to double this and serve it to a crowd, you will have to use two skillets.
-One large 12-inch skillet can fit two tenderloins.
+If you want to double this and serve it to a crowd, you will need to use two skillets, or bake them on a cookie sheet instead.
+For those instructions, please see the note in the recipe card.
 My number one tip for success when doubling this recipe is to have all the ingredients measured and ready to go before you start.
 This will prevent chaos later.

-If you store your cooked pork tenderloin in an air-tight container in the fridge, it should last up to 5 days.
+If cooked pork tenderloin is in an air-tight container in the fridge, it should last up to 5 days.
 The raw pork will last up to 3 days in the fridge before cooking.
 If you need it to last longer than 3 days, freeze it and thaw before cooking.

-Second, if you aren’t serving your pork immediately after slicing, loosely cover it with tin foil.
+Second, if you aren’t serving the best pork tenderloin immediately after slicing, loosely cover it with tin foil.
 This will trap the moisture and prevent excess air exposure from drying it out.

 Third, drizzle sauce on top to keep it moist.

 You are almost guaranteed to find a layer of silvery-white connective tissue on your pork tenderloin.
 This is the silverskin.
 Unlike the other fat on your pork, it won’t melt or cook off because it is not solely fat.
-Before cooking, it is essential that you remove the silverskin.
-Simply use a sharp knife to trim it off as you would a thick layer of fat.
+Before cooking, you should remove the silverskin.
+Simply use a sharp knife to trim it off as you would a layer of fat.

-Technically pork tenderloin can be slightly pink inside, but should not be dark pink or bloody.
+Technically pork tenderloin can be a little pink inside, but should not be dark pink or bloody.
 We prefer our pork medium-well or well done.
-This article has a fantastic picture (upper right-hand side) showing the color of pork at different temperatures.
+This article by the National Pork Board has a fantastic picture (upper right-hand side) showing the color of pork at different temperatures.

 - Skillet Roasted Corn - The most flavorful corn dish!
 Frozen corn caramelized with onions and garlic makes a fast side dish that always gets rave reviews.